From the coarse geometry of warped cones to the measured coupling of groups: Introduction

 \subsection{Organization}

-In Section 2, we introduce our necessary definitions, notations and abreviations.
-In Section 3, we construct a `topological coupling space' for the groups (Subsection 3.5).
-In Section 4, we give a non-zero measure on the topological coupling space which is invariant under the actions of both groups, i.e., we make the topological coupling space into a measured coupling space.
-Finally, in Section 5 we prove our main theorem \ref{mainthm}.
+In Section 2, we introduce our necessary definitions, notations and abbreviations.
+In Section 3, we construct quasi-isometries between the groups.
+In Section 4, we prove our main theorem, i.e., we construct a measured coupling space between the groups.
+In Section 5 we discuss many applications of our main theorem.